UGURSELIMOZEN/ISTDSA_DS_Bootcamp/Project3_Classification_SQL/FootballPlayerRankingApp/README.md

 # FootballPlayerRankingDashboard

-#### ⚡ In this project , developing of  Football Player Ranking Dashboard made with Python Streamlit and deployed with Heroku using pipeline.
+#### ⚡ In this project , developing of  Football Player Ranking Dashboard made with Python Streamlit and deployed with Heroku pipeline.

 </br>